"Analytic Functions" for information on syntax, semantics, and restrictions

 As an aggregate function,

-DENSE_RANK calculates the dense rank of a hypothetical row identified by the arguments of the function with respect to a given sort specification.
+RANKcalculates the rank of a hypothetical row identified by the arguments of the function with respect to a given sort specification.
 The arguments of the function must all evaluate to constant expressions within each aggregate group, because they identify a single row within each group.
 The constant argument expressions and the expressions in the

-order_by_clause of the aggregate match by position.
-Therefore, the number of arguments must be the same and types must be compatible.
+BYclause of the aggregate match by position.
+Therefore, the number of arguments must be the same and their types must be compatible.

 As an analytic function,

-DENSE_RANK computes the rank of each row returned from a query with respect to the other rows, based on the values of the
+RANKcomputes the rank of each row returned from a query with respect to the other rows returned by the query, based on the values of the

 Appendix C in Oracle Database Globalization Support Guide for the collation determination rules, which define the collation